 Position: Conflict, Transitional Justice, and Governance Intern

-Chelsea and Jessica worked as Conflict, Transitional Justice and Governance interns for Refugee Law Project from May until August 2016.
-They worked on a variety of projects in their time in Gulu, Uganda.
-Chelsea and Jessica attended the Institute for African Transitional Justice, and wrote the annual report on the week-long event.
+Chelsea and Jessica worked as Conflict, Transitional Justice, and Governance interns for Refugee Law Project from May until August 2016.
+They worked on a variety of projects during their time in Gulu, Uganda.
+Chelsea and Jessica attended the Institute for African Transitional Justice and wrote the annual report on the week-long event.
 They also conducted interviews for and edited The Wounds Can Heal; a book of stories on survivors who had recovered from injuries caused by the war.
 In addition to this, they profiled and assisted victims with untreated war injuries to obtain medical treatment.
-Chelsea and Jessica spent much their time conducting field interviews throughout the region to establish a relationship between depression and transitional justice, and wrote a qualitative report based on this research for mental health advocacy and policies in northern Uganda.
+Chelsea and Jessica spent much of their time conducting field interviews throughout the region to establish a relationship between depression and transitional justice and wrote a qualitative report based on this research for mental health advocacy and policies in northern Uganda.
 Their final project over the summer was working with the International Crimes Division and local NGOs to provide support to victims and witnesses during the Thomas Kwoyelo trial.

 Organization: The Life and Peace Institute and The Institute for Justice and Reconciliation